 Individuals with chronic lung disease such as emphysema and bronchiectasis are at higher risk of a more severe infection.

 Histoplasmosis occurs throughout the world.
-In United States, it is most common in the southeastern, mid atlantic and central states.
+In the United States, it is most common in the southeastern, mid atlantic and central states.

 Sign and symptoms presented by the patient of histoplasmosis are as follows